World Languages & Cultures

 Continuation of French 101 with greater concentration on listening, speaking, reading and writing.
 Class taught mainly in French.
 Prerequisite: FR 101.
 Spring semester.

-FR 302W French Writing and Stylistics3
+FR 103 French Culture and Conversation3

 FR 329 French Cinema3